ssomers/Bron-Kerbosch/README.md

 In particular:
   - In the loop, don't calculate the intersection of excluded vertices when we know the intersection of candidates is empty.
   - In Rust, compile a `Clique` from the call stack, instead of passing it around on the heap.
-Basically just showing off Rust's ability to guarantee, at compile time, this can be done.
+Basically just showing off Rust's ability to guarantee, at compile time, this can be done safely.

 ### Results

 We get almost as much gain as switching programming languages.
 [![Time spent on graphs of order 100](https://plotly.com/~stein.somers/774.png "View interactively")](https://plotly.com/~stein.somers/774/)
+Therefore, all the other implementations will contain similar tweaks.

-## Comparing Algorithms
+## Comparing algorithms

-These are all single-threaded implementations (using only one CPU core), all with basic optimalization.

 * **Ver1:** Original naive Bron-Kerbosch algorithm Ver1
 * **Ver2:** Ver1 excluding neighbours of a pivot that is chosen arbitrarily (optimized original Ver2)
-* **Ver2-G:** Similar but with pivot of highest degree in the whole graph, chosen from candidates only
+* **Ver2-G:** Ver2 but pivot chosen to be the candidate of the highest degree in the whole graph
-* **Ver2-GP:** Similar but with pivot of highest degree towards the remaining candidates, chosen from candidates only (IK\_GP)
+* **Ver2-GP:** Ver2 but pivot chosen to be the candidate of the highest degree towards the remaining candidates (IK\_GP in the paper)
-* **Ver2-GPX:** Similar but with pivot of highest degree towards the remaining candidates, chosen from both candidates and excluded (IK\_GPX)
+* **Ver2-GPX:** Ver2-GP but pivot also chosen from excluded vertices (IK\_GPX in the paper)
-* **Ver2-RP:** Similar but but with pivot randomly chosen from candidates (IK\_RP)
+* **Ver2-RP:** Similar but but with pivot randomly chosen from candidates (IK\_RP in the paper)
-* **Ver3:** Ver2 with degeneracy ordering (optimized, where the original clearly marked it necessary)
+* **Ver3:** Ver2 with degeneracy ordering
-* **Ver3-GP:** Ver2-GP with degeneracy ordering, with pivot chosen from candidates only (IK\_GP)
+* **Ver3-GP:** Ver2-GP with degeneracy ordering
-* **Ver3-GPX:** Ver2-GPX with degeneracy ordering, with pivot chosen from both candidates and excluded (IK\_GPX)
+* **Ver3-GPX:** Ver2-GPX with degeneracy ordering

+These are all single-threaded implementations (using only one CPU core).

 ### Results